joeknock90/Single-GPU-Passthrough/README.md

 #### Tested on Fedora 28 and Arch Linux
 #### Currently working on 10 Series (Pascal) Nvidia GPUs
+#### Now working with 5 through 10 Seires cards with manual hex editing
 #### Pull Requests and Issues are welcome

 ## Special Thanks to: